Xiaoyi-Shi/My_own_stastistic_excrise/README.md

 # This is the excrise projection Of XiaoYi

-And welcome to see my first projection, I would like to be a good programer.
+And welcome to see my first projection, I would like to be a good programmer.